 How Often Should I Water a Dragon Tree?

 Watering frequency depends on various factors like humidity, temperature, and pot size and location.
-As a general rule, check the top third of soil and water when it's dry.
+As a general rule, check the top half of soil and water when it's dry.
 Water less in winter and more frequently during the growing season.

 Why Are My Dragon Tree Leaves Going Yellow/Brown/Curling?

-How to Make a Dragon Tree Bushy
+How to Make a Dragon Tree Bushy?

 Are Dragon Trees Poisonous to Cats and Dogs?